R-GENLIB/simuhaplo_functions/example1/README.md

 region as a ‘mini chromosome’ and use appropriate parameters.
 The function takes the following parameters:

-**gen** : genealogy object
+**`gen`** : The genealogy object created using `gen.genealogy`.
+Required.
-**pro** : vector of proband ID’s to simulate.
-If not specified will default to all probands in the specified genealogy.
+**`pro`** : A vector of proband ID’s to simulate.
+Default is all individuals without children in the specified genealogy.
-**ancestors** : Vector of founder ID’s to include.
-If not specified will default to all founders of the specified probands.
-Founders in the genealogy that are not included in this vector will have their haplotypes represented by “0”.
+**`ancestors`** : A vector of founder ID’s to include.
+Default to all founders of the specified probands.
+If some of the proband's founders are not specified in this vector then they will have their haplotypes represented with ID 0.
-**simulNo** : Number of simulations to run.
+**`simulNo`** : Number of simulations to run.
+Defaults to 1.
-**model** : Integer used to specify the model used to simulate meiosis.
+**`model`** : Integer used to specify the model used to simulate meiosis.
 1 = Poisson model.
 2 = Zero-truncated Poisson model.
 3 = Gamma renewal
 process.
 Both the zero-truncated Poisson, and Gamma models are not appropriate for sub-chromosomal regions.
-**model_params** : All the models require 1 parameter. **model_params**
+Defaults to 1.
-should be a vector of length 2, where the first element specifies the parameter for males, and the second for females.
+**`model_params`** : Vector of length 2, where the first element specifies the parameter for males, and the second for females.
+Each model requires a single parameter but it is different for each model.
 For details on the model parameters see the paper (cite).
+Required parameter, no default.
-**cM_len** : A vector of length 2.
+**`cM_len`** : A vector of length 2.
 Length of the chromosome to be simulated in centimorgans.
 The first element should be the length for males, and the second for females.
+Required parameter, no default.
-**BP_len** : Integer value for the length of the chromosome in base pairs.
-Only a single value as it is the same for males and females.
+**`BP_len`** : An integer value for the length of the chromosome in base pairs.
+Required parameter, no default value.
-**physical_map_female** : Option to specify the relationship between genetic length and physical length.
-A dataframe with required columns named “BP” and “cM”, where each row is a pair of points, and the map is constructed by linear interpolation of the specified points.
+**`physical_map_female`** : An optional dataframe which specifies the relationship between genetic length and physical length.
+The dataframe must have 2 columns named “BP” and “cM”.
+Each row of this dataframe is a pair of points, and the map is constructed by linear interpolation of the specified points.
 The first row should be (0,0), and the last row (BP_len, cM_len).
 If not specified the map will be assumed to be linear across the chromosome.
 **physical_map_male** : Same as above but for males.
-**seed** : can seed the random number generator used, for replication purposes.
+**seed** : An optional random integer seed that can be used for replication purposes.
 **all_nodes** : Either 1 or 0.
 If 1 the function will produce an
 additional output file for the haplotypes of all the internal individuals of the genealogy (not just the probands).
+Default is 0 (no internal haplotypes output).
-**outDir** : Directory to write output files to.
+**outDir** : A path string to the directory to write output files to.
 Default is the current working directory.

 For this example we will run 100 simulations on the above genealogy.
 We